Summary

 External Focus: Single materiality is a business-centric approach to sustainability reporting, primarily focused on the impacts of a company’s activities on its financial performance.
 It considers the external factors that directly affect the company, such as regulatory compliance, reputation risks, and financial indicators.

 Dual Focus: Double materiality, on the other hand, takes a more comprehensive perspective, considering both external and internal materiality.
-It involves assessing not only how a company's activities affect its financial performance but also how those activities impact the external environment, including broader societal and environmental issues.
+It involves a double materiality assessment, assessing not only how a company’s activities affect its financial performance but also how those activities impact the external environment, including broader societal and environmental issues.
+Double materiality assessments are essential for organisations to evaluate both their financial impacts and their broader environmental and social effects.

 The shift towards double materiality reflects a more comprehensive and forward-thinking approach to sustainability reporting.
 It acknowledges that companies can have a significant impact on the world, and this impact can, in turn, affect the company’s performance and reputation.
 Therefore, a more holistic perspective that considers both external and internal materiality is increasingly important for businesses seeking to address sustainability challenges and meet the expectations of various stakeholders.